TDennisCS/TDennisCS/README.md

 -  Hi, I’m @TDennisCS
-- I’m interested in Data Science and Machine learning
 - I’m currently learning everything I'm currently new to the space.
-I'm an undergrad at NSU for Mathematics.
+I'm an undergrad at NSU for Computer Science.
 - I’m looking to collaborate on everything right now.
 "I want to learn as much as I can."
 - 📫 How to reach me @t.dennis130673@spartans.nsu.edu